-- a) The Dental Assistant Program's objective/purpose is to train students on the skills necessary for employment in any modern dental facility.
-A qualified Dental Assistant is capable to assume many activities that do not require the professional skills and judgment of the dentist, although the responsibilities assigned as a Dental Assistant are limited. - b) Length of Time required for completion of the Program: Twenty-four (24) weeks classroom academic time and 120 hours externship. - c) Additional Requirements for completion: Final GPA of seventy percent (70%) or above. - d) Type of Certificate awarded: Certificate of Program Completion from TTCCT.
+- a) The Dental Assistant Program's objective/purpose is to train students in the skills necessary for employment in any modern dental facility.
+A qualified Dental Assistant can assume many activities that do not require the professional skills and judgment of the dentist, although the responsibilities assigned as a Dental Assistant are limited. - b) Length of Time required for completion of the Program: Thirty (30) weeks classroom academic time and 120 hours externship. - c) Additional Requirements for completion: Final GPA of seventy percent (70%) or above. - d) Type of Certificate awarded: Certificate of Program Completion from TTCCT.
 All successful graduates may apply for the State licensure for Registered Dental Assistant at the Texas State Board of Dental Examiners found at www.tsbde.state.tx.us.